 are registered in colleges or universities in Europe (see the list of eligible countries at the bottom of the page),

-for medical students: eligible applicants must have not completed their fourth year of studies prior to termination of the programme in September.
+For medical students: eligible applicants must have not completed their fourth year of studies prior to termination of the program in September.

 first year students are not eligible at the Institut Pasteur.